sprblm/dots-patterns/patterns/disposable-identity.md

 ## The Design Problem

-In many centralized applications, users are forced to create an account before interacting or creating content.
+In many centralized applications, users are forced to create an identity (i.e., username and password) before interacting or creating content.
 Not only do "mandatory registration" pages pose a barrier to adoption, they also create a potential privacy breach and safety concern for some users.
 Furthermore, certain scenarios and contexts could be dangerous when long-lived identities are required, and can lead to violence and harassment.

-In a decentralized application, users can more freely create identities.
-When involving vulnerable populations in your target user base, you need to allow users to create and share content with trusted contacts in a way that does not expose any identifying information to a third-party.

 ## The Design Solution

 Store as much identifying information as possible on the user's device, and as little as possible identifying information on any service.
-Allow users to manually "self-destruct" their identity and all related account information.
+Allow users to manually "self-destruct" all related identity information.

-You can also create an internal timer that deletes the account after a certain amount of time.
-Display this prominently to the user upon account creation.
+You can also create an internal timer that deletes the identity after a certain amount of time.
+Display this prominently to the user upon identity creation.

 ### Examples